Using Molecular Embeddings in QSAR Modeling: Does it Make a Difference?: Materials and methods

-During every stage of the training process we used the same folds for each labeled dataset in every single stage of the experiments.
-Thus, we can reduce the variance associated with random data partition.
+During the training process we used the same folds for each labeled dataset in every stage of the experiments.
 In all cases, we measured the average results of the five validation folds and their $95\%$ confidence intervals.
+The main reason behind this evaluation strategy is to account for a fair comparison of the results, minimizing the potential biases introduced by the variance of a particular random data partition, which can severely influence the results especially in small datasets, as it has been reported in previous studies \cite{jiang2021could, baumann2014reliable}.

-\section{Results and Discussion}
+\section{Results and discussion}

-This section discusses the results obtained for the five classification tasks defined by each of the labeled datasets.
-We compare the results using all the molecular embedding techniques on the four classifiers described in the previous section.
-In addition, we report the classification results obtained by the supervised methods during the embedding learning stage---i.e., the \textit{fitting} results.
-The classification results obtained from other traditional molecular representations (i.e.~\textit{molecular descriptors, ECFPs and MACCs keys}) were considered baselines.
+This section discusses the results obtained for the five classification and three regression tasks defined by each of the labeled datasets described in Table \ref{table:labeled_datasets}.
+We compare the results using all the molecular embedding techniques on the four classification and three regression methods described in the previous section.
+We also report the results obtained by the supervised methods during the embedding learning stage, i.e., the \textit{fitting} results, and the results obtained from traditional molecular representations (i.e.~\textit{molecular descriptors, ECFPs and MACCs keys}).

-Throughout all stages of our experiments, including model selection, we measured the performance of our models using eight different metrics: \textit{Sensitivity (Sn), Specificity (Sp), Precision, Accuracy (Acc), Balanced Accuracy (BA)}, $F_1$ score, $H_1$ score and \textit{Area Under the ROC Curve} $(AUC)$. $BA$ is computed as the arithmetic mean of $Sn$ and $Sp$ and $F_1$ score is computed as the harmonic mean of $Sn$ and $Precision$.
-To avoid overriding the notation for $F_1$ score, we hereby redefine the harmonic mean of $Sn$ and $Sp$ as $H_1$ score, which is often called $F_1$ or $F$ score in the literature \cite{sokolova2006beyond}.
-We prioritized $F_1$ score and $H_1$ score to make hyperparameter selections, since they are suitable metrics in contexts of highly imbalanced datasets (such as in the case of HIV and SR-ATAD5) in contrast to metrics like $Acc$ \cite{sokolova2006beyond, chawla2002smote}.
-All the results obtained for each step of our experimental workflow in all five datasets can be found in the Supporting Information.
+Throughout all stages of our experimental workflow, we measured the performance of our models using different metrics.
+The results on the regression tasks were evaluated by means of four metrics: \textit{Root Mean Squared Error ($RMSE$), Mean Absolute Error ($MAE$) and Coefficient of Determination ($R^2$)}.
+In turn, the classification results were evaluated by eight metrics: \textit{Sensitivity (Sn), Specificity (Sp), Precision, Accuracy (Acc), Balanced Accuracy (BA)}, $F_1$ score, $H_1$ score and \textit{Area Under the ROC Curve} $(AUC)$. $BA$ is the arithmetic mean of $Sn$ and $Sp$ and $F_1$ score is the harmonic mean of $Sn$ and $Precision$.
+To avoid overriding the notation for $F_1$ score, we hereby redefine the harmonic mean of $Sn$ and $Sp$ as $H_1$ score, which is also called $F_1$ or $F$ score elsewhere in the literature \cite{sokolova2006beyond}.
+We prioritized $RMSE$ for hyperparameter selections in regression settings, and $F_1$ score and $H_1$ score in classification tasks. $F_1$ and $H_1$ scores are suitable in contexts of highly imbalanced datasets (such as in the case of HIV and SR-ATAD5) in contrast to metrics like $Acc$ \cite{sokolova2006beyond, chawla2002smote}.
+All the results obtained for each step of our experimental workflow in all eight labeled datasets can be found in the Supplementary Material.